protoshock/Server-Files/README.md

 # Connecting to the Server

-To change the server you’re connected to, go to your Protoshock installation directory then ``/Networking/NetworkSettings.json`` and after ``"server_ip":`` add your own domain or IP and the port at the end.
+To change the server you’re connected to, go to your Protoshock installation directory then edit ``/Networking/NetworkSettings.json`` and after ``"server_ip":`` add your own domain or IP and the port at the end.
 For example ``"server.bracketproto.com:8880"`` which is the default domain.

 # Using Docker